 Restaurants (Downtown & walkable from Old Bisbee)

-- Thuy’s Noodle Shop – Fresh Vietnamese food in Bisbee.
+- Thuy’s Noodle Shop – Fresh Vietnamese.

 - Bisbee’s Table – New American in the plaza off Main (pizzas, pastas, mains).